thechosentom/LumberSnake/README.md

 	- Linux: TBC (may need directory changes in the script)

 Step 1.
 Place into a folder of your choice.
-Ideally next to your extracted Server logs.

 Step 2.
-Run the LumberSnake .exe / .py and select your extracted log files.
+Run the LumberSnake .exe / .py and select either your log file extract OR the directory of your log files.
+Note: you can append to an existing Hyper file now.
+Only do this if you know you have brand new data.

 Step 3.
 Connect the workbook to the output files in the repository.